-- c.
-If the Contractor cannot meet the time and distance standards set forth in this section, the Contractor shall submit a request for alternative access standards to the Department. - d.
-Pursuant to WIC Section 14197(e), the Department may grant requests for alternative access standards if the Contractor has exhausted all other reasonable options to obtain providers to meet the applicable standard or if the Department determines that the Contractor has demonstrated that its delivery structure is capable of delivering the appropriate level of care and access. - The Contractor shall include a description of the reasons justifying the alternative access standards. - Requests for alternative access standards shall be approved or denied on a zip code and service type basis. - Pursuant to WIC Section 14197(e)(3), the Contractor e. shall submit a description on how they intend to arrange for beneficiaries to access covered services if the provider is located outside of the time and distance standards.
+- e.
+Pursuant to W&I Code section 14197(e), the Department may grant requests for alternative access standards if the Contractor has exhausted all other reasonable options to obtain providers to meet the applicable standard or if the Department determines that the Contractor has demonstrated that its delivery structure is capable of delivering the appropriate level of care and access. - i.
+The Contractor shall include a description of the reasons justifying the alternative access standards. - Requests for alternative access standards shall be approved or denied on a zip code and service type basis. - Pursuant to W&I Code section 14197(f)(3), the Contractor shall submit a description on how they intend to arrange for beneficiaries to access covered services if the provider is located outside of the time or distance standards.
 Requests for alternative access standards may include seasonal considerations (e.g. winter road conditions), when appropriate.
 Furthermore, the Contractor shall include an explanation about gaps in the county's geographic service area, including information about uninhabitable terrain within the county (e.g., desert, forestland), as appropriate.
-The use of clinically appropriate telecommunications technology may be considered in determining compliance with the applicable standards established in the DHCS Information Notice 20-012 and/or for approving an alternative access request.
+The use of clinically appropriate telecommunications technology may be considered in determining compliance with the applicable standards established in W&I Code section 14197(e) and other guidance or BHINs issued by DHCS and/or for approving an alternative access request.

-- f.
+- g.
 DHCS will make a decision to approve or deny the request within 90 days of submission by the Contractor.
-DHCS may stop the 90-day timeframe, on one or more occasions as necessary, in the event of an incomplete submission or to obtain additional information from the Contractor.
-(WIC 14197(e)(3)) - g.
-If the Contractor does not comply with the applicable standards at any time, DHCS may impose additional corrective actions, including fines, penalties, the withholding of payments, special requirements, probationary or corrective actions, or any other actions deemed necessary to ensure compliance. - h.
-Fines and penalties imposed by the Department shall be in the amounts specified below: - First violation: \$500, plus \$25 per day for each day that the Contractor continues to be out of compliance. - ii.
-Second and subsequent violation: \$500, plus\$25 per day for each day that the Contractor continues to be out of compliance. - ii.
+DHCS may stop the 90-day timeframe, on one or more occasions as necessary, in the event of an incomplete submission or to obtain additional information from the Contractor (W&I Code section 14197(e)(3)). - h.
+If the Contractor does not comply with the applicable standards at any time, DHCS may impose additional corrective actions, including sanctions, special requirements, probationary or corrective actions, or any other actions deemed necessary to ensure compliance. - i.
+Sanctions shall be imposed in accordance with guidance issued in accordance with W&I Code section 14197.7 (d)-(f) by the Department. - ii.
 The Department shall monitor beneficiary access to each provider type on an ongoing basis and communicate the findings to CMS in the managed care program assessment report required under 42 CFR §438.66.